Gordon P. Eaton

-Gordon Pryor Eaton (born March 9, 1929) is an American geologist.
+Gordon Pryor Eaton (March 9, 1929 – July 2, 2022) was an American geologist.
 Eaton was born in Dayton, Ohio.
-He currently resides in Bryan, Texas, with his wife, Virginia.
-They have two grown children.

 Life and career

 Dr. Eaton graduated from Wesleyan University, with high Honors, High Distinction and Phi Beta Kappa and Sigma Xi recognition, with a B.A. in Geology in 1951; received an M.S. in Geology from the California Institute of Technology in 1953; and a Ph.D. in Geology and Geophysics in 1957 from the California Institute of Technology.
 At Wesleyan he was a member of Delta Upsilon fraternity.

 Dr. Eaton held a number of academic positions.
 Eaton taught as his alma mater from 1955–1959.
 From 1959 to 1967, he was an assistant professor, associate professor, and chair of the Department of Geological Sciences at University of California, Riverside.
-From 1986 to 1990, Eaton served as President of Iowa State University.

-On March 24, 1994, Dr. Gordon P. Eaton became the 12th Director of the U.S. Geological Survey.
-From October 1990 to March 1994, he served as the Director of Lamont–Doherty Earth Observatory of Columbia University in Palisades, New York.
-From 1986 to 1990, Dr. Eaton was President of the Iowa State University in Ames, Iowa.
-From 1967 to 1981, he held various positions with the U.S. Geological Survey, including Associate Chief Geologist, Reston, Virginia and Scientist-in-charge, Hawaiian Volcano Observatory, Hawaii Volcanoes National Park, Hawaii.
+From 1967 to 1981, he held various positions with the U.S. Geological Survey, including Associate Chief Geologist, Reston, Virginia, and scientist-in-charge, Hawaiian Volcano Observatory, Hawaii Volcanoes National Park, Hawaii.
+He was successively dean of the College of Geosciences and provost and vice president for academic affairs at Texas A&M University between 1981 and 1986.
+From 1986 to 1990, Eaton served as the 12th president of Iowa State University.
+On March 24, 1994, Dr. Gordon P. Eaton became the 12th Director of the U.S. Geological Survey, retiring from the post in 1997.

-Dr. Eaton is a member of the American Association for the Advancement of Science, the Geological Society of America, and the American Geophysical Union.
-He is listed in Who's Who in America, Who's Who in the Midwest, Who's Who in the World, Who's Who in Science and Engineering, and American Men and Women of Science.
+Dr. Eaton was a member of the American Association for the Advancement of Science, the Geological Society of America, and the American Geophysical Union.
+He was listed in Who's Who in America, Who's Who in the Midwest, Who's Who in the World, Who's Who in Science and Engineering, and American Men and Women of Science.
 He was a member of committee on the formation of the National Biological Survey, National Research Council.
-He has also served on the Board on Earth Sciences and Resources and the Ocean Studies Board of the National Research Council.
+He also served on the Board on Earth Sciences and Resources and the Ocean Studies Board of the National Research Council.

+Eaton died on July 2, 2022, in Bryan, Texas.